ES-Merging: Biological MLLM Merging via Embedding Space Signals: Experiment Settings

 \subsection{Implementation Details}

-\paragraph{LoRA Configuration} All specialized models used for merging share a unified LoRA~\citep{hu2022lora} configuration with rank $r=8$, and scaling factor $\alpha=32$, applied to all self-attention projection matrices ($\mathbf{W}_Q, \mathbf{W}_K, \mathbf{W}_V, \mathbf{W}_O$) and MLP projection layers (gate, up, and down projections) of every transformer block.
+\paragraph{LoRA Configuration} All specialized models adopt LoRA~\citep{hu2022lora} on the self-attention projection matrices ($\mathbf{W}_Q, \mathbf{W}_K, \mathbf{W}_V, \mathbf{W}_O$) and MLP projection layers (gate, up, and down projections) of every transformer block, with rank $r=8$ and scaling factor $\alpha=32$ for the biological specialized models, and rank $r=128$ and scaling factor $\alpha=256$ for the general-domain specialized models.

-\paragraph{Details of ES-Merging} To construct the probe inputs, we randomly sample the 110 samples for each modality from a collection of test sets, constructing 330 samples in total.
+\paragraph{Details of ES-Merging} To construct the probe inputs, we randomly sample the 110 samples for each modality from a collection of train sets, constructing 330 samples in total.
 For the layer-wise merging coefficient computation, we leverage SWD with slice projection dim$=$1,024 and distance order $p{=}2.0$, then normalized via softmax with temperature $\tau{=}0.5$.
 For the element-wise merging coefficient computation, the temperature $\tau$ of the softmax is predefined as 0.5.

 \paragraph{Existing Merging Methods} For all baseline methods, we follow the experimental settings reported in their respective original papers and official implementations.
 For LS-Merge \citep{lsmerge}, we train VAE with sequence length $16{,}384$, batch size $512$, learning rate $3\times10^{-4}$ with $500$ step warmup and cosine decay, and KL weight $10^{-4}$ with adaptive adjustment toward a target KL of $50$, for $1{,}000$ epochs.
 At merge time, model parameters are split into chunks of size $16{,}384$, encoded into the latent space via the VAE encoder, merged via uniform-weighted Euclidean mean of the posterior means $\mu$, and decoded back to parameter space.